 Managing all those tasks can feel overwhelming, but they can be corralled with our online Gantt chart.
 Just input your tasks and they show up in the Gantt chart project view.
 Give each task a start and end date and then they populate a timeline.
 Now you can see your whole project in one place.

 The milestones you outlined in your WBS dictionary can also be added to the Gantt chart.
-They are easily inserted and show up as diamond-shaped icon.
+They’re easily inserted and show up as a diamond-shaped icon.
 This breaks up your larger project into smaller phases, which makes it easier to manage.